-- Incorrect boundary.
-Boundary shown is encroaching onto neighbouring properties. - Any building work could damage work to driveway to side. - No consideration given to properties on Syke Croft or Far Ridings. - Passageway isn't maintained and isn't safe. - Potential for litter and waste pollution as not enough space for communal bins. - Environmental pollution from additional vehicles and too many people in a building. - What would happen in event of a fire. - Character of the area would be adversely affected due to intensity of occupation. - Could S106 money be used to improve safety and security of passageway to side of No. 32 Sandy Lane as this is dimly lit. - Environmental issues from tree removal.
+- Concerns over land ownership and access to the site. - Any building work could damage work to driveway to side. - Potential for litter and waste pollution if residents don't look after the building. - Environmental pollution from additional vehicles. - Insufficient bin storage - Concerns with regard to fire safety - Potential loss of vegetation to the front of the property. - Character of the area would be adversely affected due to intensity of occupation. - Light pollution - Could S106 money be used to improve safety and security of passageway to side of No. 32 Sandy Lane as this is dimly lit. - Environmental issues from tree removal. - Additional surface water runoff from additional hardstanding. - Worried about changes to the area. - Where would scaffolding be sited. - No information with regard to landscaping. - Insufficient facilities within kitchen area.